microsoft/CameraTraps/classification/README.md

 # Table of Contents
 * Overview
 * Installation
+* Setup
+* Running MegaClassifier on New Data
 * Typical Training Pipeline
   1. Select classification labels for training.
   2. Validate the classification labels specification JSON file, and generate a list of images to run detection on.